Death Wish II

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This shows the protagonist's commitment to The gang breaks into Paul's home, brutally assaulting his housekeeper, raping Geri, and kidnapping Carol.
 Carol dies trying to escape her captors.
 Paul discovers the carnage and Carol's death, marking the point of no return., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Paul successfully eliminates several gang members and begins closing in on the core group.
+Of particular interest, this crucial beat Paul successfully eliminates several gang members and begins closing in on the core group.
 A false victory as he feels he's gaining control and approaching justice, but the gang leader Nirvana remains elusive and dangerous., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Paul discovers the location of Nirvana, the gang leader.
 Ochoa tacitly gives Paul time to complete his mission before moving in, acknowledging that justice requires what the law cannot provide., demonstrating the transformation achieved throughout the journey.